StevenTammen/bibledocs.org/content/community-overview.md

 The community is split into multiple different visibility-locked sections, based on user groups.
 Only people who belong to a given group can view the content within the corresponding section.

-On WhatsApp, there is a separate WhatsApp group per community section.
+On [Signal](https://signal.org/), there is a separate Signal group per community section.
 And on the forum, there are separate sub-forums per community section (although all share the same general structure).
-These two platforms are intended to fit together hand-in-glove; each WhatsApp group and sub-forum *together* compose each individual community section, so that, for example, there is both a WhatsApp group for Protestants and a sub-forum for Protestants, a WhatsApp group for followers of Ichthys and related ministries and a sub-forum for the same, and so on.
-This is because the sorts of interaction that happen on WhatsApp and the sub-forums complement each other -- with different overall goals and focuses.
+These two platforms are intended to fit together hand-in-glove; each Signal group and sub-forum *together* compose each individual community section, so that, for example, there is both a Signal group for Protestants and a sub-forum for Protestants, a Signal group for followers of Ichthys and related ministries and a sub-forum for the same, and so on.
+This is because the sorts of interaction that happen on Signal and the sub-forums complement each other---with different overall goals and focuses.

 ### Why have split-out community sections rather than just having one big group?